-Although arbitration is normally a binding process similar in many ways to the judicial system, in general can be binding or non-binding, within the adaptive management process, the results of arbitration can be binding only if parties agreed prior to arbitration to be bound.
+Although arbitration is normally a binding process similar in many ways to the judicial system, within the adaptive management process, the results of arbitration can be binding only if parties agreed prior to arbitration to be bound.
 Arbitration in this context is a method for employing a third party to provide an informed and reasoned assessment of disputed issues(s).
 If the Policy Committee utilizes arbitration to resolve a dispute, the arbitrator transmits his or her results to the Administrator and the Administrator takes results of arbitration to the Board.
 In the case of CMER, the Administrator transmits the arbitrator's results to the Policy Committee.
 In cases of Board initiated CMER projects, the Administrator transmits it directly to the Board.